LarissaFonts/larissaFonts/README.md

 <!--
 - 🔭
 -->
-- 🌱 Atualmente estudando Python
+- 🌱 Atualmente estudando JavaScript
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...